perrywortman/hello-obi-wan/readme.txt

 Tags: hello, admin area, humor, obi-wan kenobi, star wars, jedi, fun Author URI: http://www.perrywortman.com
 Requires at least: 2.0.2
-Tested up to: 4.3.1
+Tested up to: 4.4
-Stable tag: 0.2
+Stable tag: 0.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-I couldn't resist forking the Hello Darth plugin and paying tribute to Obi-Wan.
+Not just a plugin, but a symbol of hope for an entire generation summed up famously by Obi-Wan: These are NOT the droids you're looking for.

 == Description ==

-I couldn't resist forking the Hello Darth plugin and paying tribute to Obi-Wan.
+Not just a plugin, but a symbol of hope and enthusiasm for an entire generation of Star Wars fans summed up most famously by Obi-Wan Kenobi: <q>These are not the droids you're looking for</q>.
 When activated you will randomly see a quote from <cite>Obi-Wan Kenobi's IMDB page</cite> in the upper right of your admin screen on every page.
-HT to Matt Mullenberg for the original code.
+A tip of the hat to Matt Mullenweg for the original code.

 == Installation ==